makerdao/community/governance/votes/templates/Executive vote - September 13, 2024.md

 ---
 # [Executive Proposal] Out-of-schedule Executive Vote - USDS, sUSDS, and SKY Tokens Initialization, SBE Upgrade, SKY DssVestMintable Setup, USDS-SKY Farming Setup, USDS-01 Farming Setup, Miscellaneous Actions - September 13, 2024

 The Governance Facilitators, Dewiz, and Sidestream have placed an out-of-schedule executive proposal into the voting system.
-MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.
+MKR Holders should vote for this proposal if they support the following alterations to the Sky Protocol.

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://manual.makerdao.com/governance/voting-in-makerdao/on-chain-governance) to learn how voting works.